BradChan/Python4IoTs2/source/iots2_network/uartio.rst

-  import time               # time moudle import board, busio       # board and busio modules
-  #from hiibot_iots2 import  IoTs2     # use the Button and BlueLED of IoTs2
+  import time               # time moudle import board, busio       # board and busio modules from hiibot_iots2 import  IoTs2     # use the Button and BlueLED of IoTs2
-  from hiibot_iots2v2 import  IoTs2     # use the Button and BlueLED of IoTs2v2

   iots2 = IoTs2()
   iots2.blueLED_bright = 1.0          # turn on BlueLED
   uart = busio.UART(